Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the god of protection, compassion, tenderness, and love!

 Situated near Raman Reti and on the banks of Yamuna, there is an interesting legend associated with Brahmand Ghat.

 Once, while playing, the child Krishna ate mud.
-When this thing reached Yashoda Mata, she came running to her son and asked him to open his mouth to let the soil come out.
+When this thing reached Yashoda Mata, she came running to her son and asked to open his mouth to let the soil come out.

 But what she saw inside his mouth surprised her – a whole picture of the universe, aka Brahmand in Hindi.
 This incident convinced Yashoda Maa that her child is not an ordinary kid.
 And the place where this incident happened is therefore named Brahmand Ghat.